googkit/googkit/plugins/README.markdown

         print('pong')
 ```

-And add `register` function to register the command tree of Googkit:
+And append `register` function to register `ping` command on the command tree
+of Googkit:

 ```python
 def register(tree):